Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

     - The button lights up, forming an orange ring when the user hovers over the element.

-    - Once clicked the buttons turn either red or green depending whether the answer is correct.
+    - Once clicked the buttons turn either red or green depending whether the answer is inccorect or correct.

 3. Question Tracker

     - Once each button is clicked, the questions tracker increases.
-Based on the JavaScript code, each question is randomised, therefore the questions will be presented in a different order each time the quiz is loaded/refreshed in the browser window.
+Based on the JavaScript methods used ( e.g. Math.Floor(Math.random()..) ), each question is randomised.
+Therefore the questions will be presented in a different order each time the quiz is loaded/refreshed in the browser window.

 4. Points tally tracker

     - Depending on the answers chosen, each correct answer is awarded 15 points, if incorrect, 5  points are deducted.
-The points tally records the user’s points accumulated over the course of the quiz.
+The points tally records the points accumulated over the course of the quiz.

     - At the end of the quiz, the user will be directed to the score page.
 This shall be discussed in latter sections.